Types of Cross Cultural Teams

 Build meaningful relationships, show kindness, and share the love of Jesus in practical and impactful ways.
 This trip is for those with a heart to learn, serve, and grow in faith while gaining a deeper understanding of cross-cultural ministry.

 Be part of this incredible journey of compassion and purpose.
-Spaces are limited—sign up today to join the team!

 Question?
 Contact Pastor Larry at [email protected]